-In 2011/12, SSCOPE provided services to 162 total members who received pay over 12 months, an increase from 124 individuals the previous year.

-An average of 47 individuals were employed by SSCOPE each payroll, up from 39 in the previous year, for a total of 8,092.45 hours of employment created over the full year, an increase of 2,912 hours over the previous fiscal year.
-This was an increase of 20 additional persons on average employed per month, and an increase of 21% of total employment hours for the year.

-Total overall wages and benefits paid to employee-members increased to approximately \$146,368, up from \$65,934 in the year previous, or an increase of 65%.
+In 2012/13, SSCOPE provided services to 187 total employee members who received wages and benefits anytime over the 12 month period, an increase from the 162 individuals in the program the previous 12 month period.
+An average of 57 individuals were employed by SSCOPE each semi-monthly payroll, up from 47 in the previous year, for a total of 9,141.72 hours of employment created over the full year.
+This is an increase of 13 per cent in hours over the previous fiscal year, when 8,092.45 hours of employment were created.
+Twenty additional individuals on average received employment each month over the previous year.
+Total overall wages and benefits paid to employee-members increased to approximately \$172,901, up from \$146,368 in the year previous, or an increase of 18%.
+In 2012/13, there were 112 new applicants resulting in 56 new worker-members who proceeded to employment with SSCOPE at some point during the year.
+There were also approximately 14

-In 2011/12, there were 166 new applicants resulting in 79 new workermembers who proceeded to employment with SSCOPE.
-Of those, approximately 9 participants moved on to full-time or permanent parttime employment elsewhere or at SSCOPE.
+SSCOPE employee members who moved on to full time or permanent part-time employment elsewhere or internally at SSCOPE.
+Another five proceeded to educational upgrading or employment related training.